openbmc/phosphor-power/phosphor-power-sequencer/src/README.md

 The `state` property is set to initiate a power on or power off sequence.
 The power good `pgood` property reflects the power state of the chassis.
-At power on time the `pgood` will lag the
-'state`as the power sequencer performs its processing.
+At power on time the `pgood` will lag the `state` as the power sequencer performs its processing.
 The same lag will occur on a requested power off.
-Loss of`pgood`without a`state` change request indicates a pgood failure.
+Loss of `pgood` without a `state` change request indicates a pgood failure.

 ### PowerSequencerMonitor